top of page

 Obviously, international students are responsible for their own living expenses whilst in Australia.
 We have prepared a proposed budget to give you an idea of the cost of living for twelve months in the Sydney region.
 The costs are based on your sharing rental accommodation with at least two other students.

 All costs are in Australian dollars and are approximate only.
 Remember that costs will vary according to your personal lifestyle and preferences.
-You should budget for expenses of between $22,000 and $26,000 per year for living expenses.
-If you are married, you will need about $8000 - $8500 per year for your spouse and about $4,000 - $5000 per year for each child.
+The Australian Government's Department of Home Affairs recommends that you should budget for expenses to provide a reasonable standard of living of approximately AUD29,710.00 per year for living expenses.
+If you are married, you will need more for your spouse and also more for each child.

-Your Student Visa should normally allow you to work up to 40 hours per fortnight, so you can earn approximately $500 - $800 or more weekly to supplement your own funds.
-Your Student Visa allows you to work unlimited hours during College holiday breaks.
-However, Student Visa conditions are determined by the Australian Government, so you should check all terms and conditions on the Australian Government’s Immigration website.
+Your Student Visa normally allows you to work up to 48 hours per fortnight, so you can earn approximately AUD600 - AUD800 or more weekly to supplement your own funds.
+Your Student Visa also allows you to work unlimited hours during College holiday breaks.
+However, Student Visa conditions are determined by the Australian Government, so you should check all terms and conditions on the Australian Government’s Immigration website (https://immi.homeaffairs.gov.au/visas).

 Accommodation